What is a landslide? Types, causes, effects & prevention

 The varying effects of landslides

 Landslides are not uncommon.
 They occur in all regions across the globe, with varying degrees of severity.
 Many are minor slope failures with minimal consequences, where even local people may be unaware of the landslide.
-At the other end of the scale are humanitarian disasters involving catastrophic loss of life and destruction.
-In between these extremes are a variety of landslide types, including both minor and major failures, resulting in differing degrees of damage to buildings, properties, businesses, people and animals.
+At the other end of the scale are the humanitarian disasters involving catastrophic loss of life and destruction.
+In between these extremes are a variety of landslide types, including both minor and major failures, resulting in differing degrees of damage to buildings, properties, businesses, people, and animals.

 Landslide prevention techniques